tejaranganathpuligilla/Puligilla-Teja-Ranganath-Logistic-Regression/README.md

-# Puligilla-Teja-Ranganath-Logistic-Regression
+# Logistic-Regression
 Explanation of logistic regression with a dataset Advertising Dataset
-# Logistic-Regression

-Logistic Regression is used to predict the categorical dependent variable using a given set of independent variables
+Def : Logistic Regression is used to predict the categorical dependent variable using a given set of independent variables

 ## Using Logistic Regression Algorithm on Advertising Dataset: